 Guidelines for surveillance after initial treatment with curative intent for colorectal cancer vary between leading U.S. and European oncology societies, and optimal surveillance strategies remain uncertain.[46,47] Large, well-designed, prospective, multi-institutional, randomized studies are required to establish an evidence-based consensus for follow-up evaluation.

 Carcinoembryonic antigen (CEA)

 Measurement of CEA, a serum glycoprotein, is frequently used in the management and follow-up of patients with rectal cancer.
 A review of the use of this tumor marker for rectal cancer suggests the following:

-Adenocarcinomas account for the vast majority of rectal tumors in the United States.
-Other histologic types account for an estimated 2% to 5% of colorectal tumors.
+Adenocarcinomas account for most rectal tumors in the United States.
+Other histological types account for an estimated 2% to 5% of colorectal tumors.

 The World Health Organization classification of tumors of the colon and rectum includes the following: